Best Canon Lenses for Family Photographers | Advice From a Photographer

 Next, let’s explore my overall recommendations for the best lenses for family photography.
 These lenses would be the most versatile for a variety of situations.

-Overall best Canon EF mount lenses for family photography (compatible with full-frame and crop-sensor DSLR cameras):
+Overall best Canon EF mount lenses for family photography (compatible with full-frame and crop-sensor DSLR cameras or mirrorless cameras with an adaptor):

 Budget lens: For a general-purpose lens that is great for most situations, the Canon EF 50mm f/1.8 STM, or the Nifty Fifty, is a great choice.
 It is one of the most inexpensive lenses that Canon sells, has a pretty wide aperture for low-light situations, and produces sharp images.
 The 50mm focal length is pretty versatile if you shoot with a full-frame camera.